patrikwm/KubernetesSubmissions/ping-pong_application/README.md

   Normal  Pulling                 26m   kubelet                  Pulling image "postgres:17.6"
 ```

-Seems the image is not being pulled.
+Pod is stuck at pulling the image.
 I will try to change the image to be fully qualified and redeploy.

 ```bash
 ➜ k delete statefulsets.apps postgres-stset